jeff-hykin/xcc_deno/tasks.md

     - DONE: download memfs
     - DONE: patch fs-monkey/lib/util/lists
 - Make Deno.exit() not needed (use worker.terminate())
+- Create a way to write binary files to the worker
 - load wasm and grab wrapped C function
 - get args for:
     - header files